ManuelCuerno/personalpage/tdaseminar.md

 title: TDA Seminar
 ---

-We organize a TDA Seminar in Universidad Autónoma de Madrid.
+We organize a TDA Seminar in CUNEF University.

 ## Next events